 What a Therapist Can Help With

 For example, if you’re dealing with anxiety, depression, or another mental health condition, you might experience symptoms like:

 - Incapacitation or inability to function in daily life

 - Panic attacks that cause harm or require hospitalization

-As coaches, we are here to empower people to live better lives, not heal them or cure their illness.
-And we definitely do NOT want to do them harm, so just like the Hippocratic Oath for medical professionals, we must all commit to the CORE ethical standard in the industry, which is “first do no harm”.
+Coaches want to empower people to live better lives, not heal them or cure their illnesses.
+Just like the Hippocratic Oath for medical professionals, life coaches have the responsibility to commit to the CORE ethical standard in the industry, which is “first do no harm”.